mikrono/tModLoaderWiki_kr_ko/Expert-IL-Editing.md

 	/* 0x0023B4FF 2A           */ IL_002E: ret
 } // end of method Player::beeType
 ```
 Lets make sense of this now by following along.
-Be sure to click on individual instructions to open the [OpCode documentation](https://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes_fields(v=vs.110).aspx) directly from dnSpy:
+Be sure to hover or click on individual instructions to open the [OpCode documentation](https://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes_fields(v=vs.110).aspx) directly from dnSpy:
 ```cs
 ldarg.0 pushes the 1st argument onto the stack, but this method has 0 arguments, what is going on?
 Well, non-static methods have the current instance as the 1st argument,